hatakeyamak/util/copy/README.md

 ```
 bash copy_aux.sh  3              # check locally existing files, in order to check if local files are newer than remote files.
 ls -l tmp/*obsolete*.txt         # if this is not empty, you should think about deleting these old local files. probably files are updated remotely, so the local files are obsolete.
+If there are non-empty files, source them to clean up the obsolete files.
 ```

 ```